 - Avg Inventory Cost = $65,000

 $150,000 / $65,000 X 49% = $1.13

-So in this scenario, the retailer is making $1.13 and for every $1.00 invested in inventory.
-Not very good.
-Can you see how GMROI highlighted an issue here?
-We might look at 49% gross margin and think we are doing well.
-But the numbers show us we are not.
+So in this scenario, the retailer is making $1.13 for every $1.00 invested in inventory.
+Which is not great.
+GMROI highlighted an issue.
+The retailer might consider a 49% gross margin satisfactory, but the numbers imply otherwise.